signalwire/WireStarter/README.md

 That's it!
 The container will build in the background and then start by itself placing the user in the SWiSH shell.

+### Features that exist to help you keep updated and moving forward these execute if they exist in /workdir, [more](https://github.com/signalwire/WireStarter/blob/master/misc/bash.rc)
+ 1.  `. /workdir/.env`
+ 2. `. /workdir/.bashrc`
+ 3. `ln -f -s /workdir/.emacs ~/.emacs`
+ 4. `ln -f -s /workdir/.gitconfig ~`
+ 5. `ln -f -s /workdir/.ssh ~`
+ 6. `cp -drp /workdir/github-copilot ~/.config/`
+ 7. `cpanm --installdeps /workdir/` if `/workdir/cpanfile` exists.
+ 8. `setupgolang` and `setupnvm` to help keep persistent enviornments in `/opt` which will be its own volume.